Kamilek1617/MMM-SzczecinZDITM/README.md

 # MMM-SzczecinZDITM

-MagicMirror module to display real-time departure information for Szczecin public transport via ZDiTM Szczecin API, with styling.
+MagicMirror module to display real-time departure information for Szczecin public transport via ZDiTM Szczecin API, with styling and line filter.

 ## Installation
 1. Clone into `modules/`: